Definition of Working Capital Turnover Ratio

-The working capital turnover ratio is calculated as follows: net annual sales divided by the average amount of working capital during the same 12 month period.
+The working capital turnover ratio is calculated as follows: net annual sales divided by the average amount of working capital during the same year.

-As with most financial ratios, you should compare the working capital turnover ratio to other companies in the same industry and to the same company's past and planned working capital turnover ratio.
+As with most financial ratios, you should compare the working capital turnover ratio to other companies in the same industry and to the same company's past and planned working capital turnover ratios.